Day 3 – Day Trip to Capri: Best Things to Do with or without Kids

 We got off the bus at Piazza Vittoria in Anacapri, where the path splits in two directions – to the right, the chairlift to Monte Solaro departs, while to the left, a charming, shop-lined street leads to Villa San Michele, the former home of Axel Munthe.
 Like most visitors, we opted for the chairlift to reach the summit of Monte Solaro, the highest point on Capri.
 The peaceful 12-minute ride carried us above vineyards and juniper groves, with birdsong and buzzing cicadas filling the air.

-Alternative: If you prefer to hike, there’s a trail from Piazza della Pace that takes about an hour to reach the summit.
+Alternative: For those who choose to hike, there’s a scenic trail from Piazza della Pace that reaches the summit in about an hour.

 Reaching the summit of Monte Solaro rewarded us with one of the most spectacular panoramic views of Capri.
 We could see the Bay of Naples, the Amalfi Coast, and even the distant mountains of Calabria on a clear day.